DevonMPhillips/Azure-Secure-Cloud-Foundation-and-Threat-Detection/README.md

 ---

 ### Stage 5: SIEM Deployment and Incident Simulation

 Objectives

-- Deploy a Security Information and Event Management (SIEM) solution, create a custom detection rule using KQL, simulate a security event, and execute basic incident response workflows.
+- Deployed a Security Information and Event Management (SIEM) solution, created a custom detection rule using KQL, simulated a security event, then executed basic incident response workflows.

 Architecture Overview

-Microsoft Sentinel does not store data itself; it sits on top of the Log Analytics Workspace (LAW-SecureCloud) you built in Stage 4.
-You will activate Sentinel on that workspace.
-Then, you will write an Analytics Rule that constantly scans the incoming AzureDiagnostics logs.
-If it sees an event where someone views your Key Vault secret, it will fire an alert and generate an Incident ticket for you to investigate.
+- Microsoft Sentinel does not store data itself; it sits on top of the Log Analytics Workspace (LAW-SecureCloud) I built in Stage 4.
+I activated Sentinel on that workspace.
+Then, I wrote a Analytics Rule that constantly scans the incoming AzureDiagnostics logs.
+If it sees an event where someone views your Key Vault secret, it fired an alert and generated an Incident ticket for me to investigate.

-1. Onboard Microsoft Sentinel: Activating the SIEM on top of your logging data.
+#### 1. Onboard Microsoft Sentinel:

 In the Azure Portal search bar, type Microsoft Sentinel and select it.
 Click Create (or Add).